 In the wake of a British government initiative, the British Council initiated the build of a new project titled ‘English Online’.
 It would consist of a new a website to help provide the latest in innovation and resources for teachers and students of the English language.

 AIMS AND OBJECTIVES

 The main target audience is Chinese users who wanted to study English.
 This site had to be an educational hub for students, with varying features to aid different learning styles.
 It had to have community features to allow for a social learning experience.

 WHAT WE DID

-It also uses badges, gamification and user points to encourage students to complete tasks online and reward them for their hard work.
+The site also uses badges, gamification and user points to encourage students to complete tasks online and rewards them for their hard work.

 It has become one of the largest community learning portals within the education sector.